Chi91/Ansible_LoadBalancer/README.md

 - SSH access to the EC2 instances
 - A suitable user with sudo privileges on the target servers
 - A `index.html` file to be deployed
+- Three EC2 instances must be created in advance.
+The IP addresses of these instances need to be added and updated in the inventory file.

 ## Playbooks Overview